• Skip to main content

 • Place the cast iron skillet or pie plate on the prepared half sheet pan.

 • Bake in the preheated oven for 30-35 minutes.
-Or until the crust is golden and the filling bubbling.
+Or until the crust is golden brown and the filling bubbling.

 • Let cool 10-15 minutes before serving.